skip to content

 Beyond the Classroom

-In Weber State’s automotive technology program, you can gain real work experience through paid internships with local automotive service companies, or you can conduct hands-on research on solar, electric and autonomous vehicles.
+In Weber State’s automotive technology program, you can gain real work experience through paid internships with local automotive service shops, suppliers, and corporate manufacturers.

 What You’ll LEARN at Weber